searchx-framework/searchx/README.md

 The backend is responsible for fetching search requests to the search provider and managing the application's data.
 It is built on NodeJS and exposes its endpoints through [express](https://expressjs.com/) (API) and [socket.io](https://socket.io/) (Websockets).
 For more details about the backend go to the [SearchX-backend](https://github.com/felipemoraes/searchx-backend) repository.

+## Docker

+The Frontend and Backend of SearchX can be deployed, with all the required components, using `docker-compose`.
+Check the **Docker** folder for detailed instructions.

 # People

-The folowing people have been involved in researching and developing SearchX.
+The following people have been involved in researching and developing SearchX.

 - Felipe Moraes - PhD student at TU Delft
 - Sindunuraga Rikarno Putra - MSc student at TU Delft